-- Initiate plan for self-learning. - · Apply knowledge of primary surgical literature to daily patient care. - Review patient workup of junior level resident and discuss pros and cons of proposed treatment plan. - Teach basic medical knowledge of the ABC's of Trauma, fluids and electrolytes, and critical care to junior level residents and other health care professionals. - Discuss favored modality and coordinate treatment in the multimodality care of patients. - Incorporate surgical pathophysiology, pharmacology, physiology, and interpretation of scientific data in diagnosing and managing the critically ill patient. - Teach junior level residents reasoning for treatment plans and care relative to patients.

-- Systematically delegate responsibilities to team members. - Manage day to day patient care in the trauma unit, outpatient clinic, consults and team responsibilities. - Teach junior level residents and medical students surgical anatomy. - Present level appropriate materials at Basic Science Conferences. - Exhibit surgical competence by the use of significant surgical knowledge and advanced skill to achieve a performance that produces appropriate and anticipated outcomes. - Integrate surgical continuity of care principles into the total care plan for the patients. - Through leadership and teaching, demonstrate understanding of the significance of the natural history of surgical disease, the consequence of surgical care (both positive and negative), and the influence of continuity of care upon surgical outcomes. - Incorporate the knowledge of ethical, legal, economic, and/or social factors into the activities of the entire trauma and/or critical care team for all components of patient care. - Know primary surgical literature beyond that in textbooks and review articles. - The resident must attend the following mandatory conferences: Grand Rounds, Basic Science, Journal Club, Mortality and Morbidity and Trauma Service Conference
+- Initiate plan for self-learning. - Apply knowledge of primary surgical literature to daily patient care. - Review patient workup of junior level resident and discuss pros and cons of proposed treatment plan. - Teach basic medical knowledge of the ABCs of Trauma, fluids and electrolytes, and critical care to junior level residents and other health care professionals. - Discuss favored modality and coordinate treatment in the multimodality care of patients. - Incorporate surgical pathophysiology, pharmacology, physiology, and interpretation of scientific data in diagnosing and managing critically ill patients. - Teach junior level residents reasoning for treatment plans and care relative to patients. - Systematically delegate responsibilities to team members. - Manage day-to-day patient care in the trauma unit, outpatient clinic, consults and team responsibilities. - Teach junior level residents and medical students' basics of surgical anatomy. - Present level appropriate materials at Basic Science Conferences. - Exhibit surgical competence using significant surgical knowledge and advanced skill to achieve a performance that produces appropriate and anticipated outcomes. - Integrate surgical continuity of care principles into the total care plan for the patients. - Through leadership and teaching, demonstrate understanding of the significance of the natural history of surgical disease, the consequence of surgical care (both positive and negative), and the influence of continuity of care upon surgical outcomes. - Incorporate the knowledge of ethical, legal, economic, and/or social factors into the activities of the entire trauma and/or critical care team for all components of patient care. - Know primary surgical literature beyond that in textbooks and review articles. - Attend the following mandatory conferences: - Grand Rounds - Basic Science - Journal Club - Mortality and Morbidity - Trauma Service Conference